William Daldy

-William Crush Daldy (1816 – 5 October 1903) was a 19th-century captain and New Zealand politician.
+William Crush Daldy (1816 – 5 October 1903) was a captain and New Zealand politician.

 Biography

 Daldy was born on 20 April 1816 in Rainham, Essex, England.
 He started going to sea aged 16 on the Mayflower, a ship belonging to his father Samuel Rootsey Daldy, an Ilford coal merchant.
 His seafaring first brought him to Auckland in July 1841.

 On 10 December 1840 he sailed from Liverpool in his schooner Shamrock, arriving in Auckland in July 1841, but remained a seafarer.
 In 1847 he started timber milling near Auckland.
 From 1849 he was a partner in the shipping firm Combes and Daldy.
 He was a shareholder of Auckland Timber Co and his son, W C Daldy Jr., was its secretary.

 In April 1864 the Daldy family sailed to London and in 1865 he became the English agent for the Province.
 They returned on Combes and Daldy's ship, Queen of the North, in 1866.
 Walter Combes died in 1870.